JHStaudtDX/CodeSamples/README.md

 # CodeSamples

-This is a collection of samples that have yet to reviewed for use in open source github.
+This is a collection of samples that have yet to be reviewed for use in open source github.

 # Current Items:
 • Audit API: Reviewer Statistics Report Query Sample